knight0x07/ImpulsiveDLLHijack/README.md

 # ImpulsiveDLLHijack
-A C# based tool which completely automates the process of discovering and exploiting DLL Hijacks in target binaries.
+A C# based tool which automates the process of discovering and exploiting DLL Hijacks in target binaries.
 The DLL Hijacked paths provided can later be weaponized during RedTeamOps to evade EDR's.

 # Methodological approach

-1.
+[+] sdasd

 # 1. Prerequisites: